opencog/atomspace/Design-Notes.md

 than of the code itself.
 (I view a compiler as a big complicated, special-purpose rule engine.)

-Does typing become recurisvely simpler?
+Does typing become recursively simpler?
 That is, the rules for a type engine are few in number and simple in structure: function composition, something more for relations.
 The rules themselves have "types": functions can be plugged into relations, but not vice-versa.
 Relations